Synapseware/examples/sepic/README.md

 # Other Chip Information
 The AVR uC is configured to use it's internal R/C oscillator.
 High clock accuracy is not needed by this circuit and keeping the part count low is a goal of this example.

+# Build
+This project compiles and uploads just fine using Linux and avr-gnu.